Fact check

 3 EHI study Stationary Retail Germany 2021

-In the Civey survey, 75% of households say they are satisfied with the existing opt-out system.
-This provides that all citizens receive door drops on a voluntary basis.
-Those who do not wish to do so can easily reject the delivery with a “Please no advertising” sticker on the letterbox.1
+In the Civey survey, 75 % of households say they are satisfied with the existing opt-out system.
+This specifies that all citizens receive advertising and information mail on a voluntary basis.
+Those who do not wish to do so can easily reject delivery with a “”No advertising, please”” sticker on their mailbox.1

-When it comes to online shopping in particular, impulse purchases are more pronounced—the product is often just a click away.
-Advertising mail, on the other hand, provides orientation and offers comparison possibilities in an overflowing world of consumption.
-Advertising mail informs about special offers and promotions so that consumers can make their purchases specifically in the shop—and thus save money and time.
+In online shopping in particular, impulse purchases are more prevalent – the product is often just a click away.
+Advertising mail, on the other hand, provides guidance and offers opportunities for comparison in an overabundant consumer world.
+Doordrops provide information about special offers and promotions, enabling consumers to make targeted purchases in the store – thereby saving money and time.

 1. Representative Civey survey, 2021